 The route starts at the Douglas monument, a column dedicated to the former Commissioner of the Ionian Islands Howard Douglas.
 You'll pass the varied architectural features and colors of the town along the coastline as your guide tells you its stories.
 End at the Venetian Old Fortress on its rocky sea promontory.
 Visit the restaurants of Old Town for lunch and sample noumboulo smoked pork loin, a Corfiot specialty similar to prosciutto.
 Browse through the evening, then head back up to the Old Fortress walls to take in the sea view as the sun sets.

 Hike up to the famous Paleokastritsa Monastery, one of the most famous sites on the island.
 This guided hike is of medium difficulty level and should take roughly four hours.
 The still-working monastery was founded in the 12th century, though the current buildings only date back to the 18th.
 Its carved ceiling covers multiple Byzantine relics, along with a souvenir shop where you can purchase olive oil or kumquat liqueur made by the monks.
 Visit the flower-filled courtyard, where throwing a coin in the well is believed to guarantee your return to Corfu.

 In addition to the monastery, the neighboring Bella Vista viewpoint is the best place to stop to take in the scenery.
 Continue down through the cypress trees to St. George Pagoi beach to lounge on the shore or take a swim if weather permits, though be warned: they gave it a name that means "ice" for a reason!
-Recover with an afternoon nap and relaxed evening in the Old Town.
+Recover with an afternoon nap and a relaxed evening in the Old Town.

 Day 14: Corfu Sea Kayak Tour